electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/uiandoperations/virtualcockpit/_index.md

 ### Virtual Cockpit Plus

 With virtual cockpit you get two different modes.
 But with Virtual Cockpit plus you get an additional e-tron mode.
+This is part of the [MMI Navigation Pro package **PYH**](../../../optionguide/list/#infotainment)

 ![Virtual cockpit modes](virtualcockpitmodes.jpg "Virtual cockpit modes")